trigaten/Learn_Prompting/docs/prompt_injection/jailbreaking.md

   <img src={GPT4} style={{width: "500px"}} />
 </div>

 This example from [@alicemazzy](https://twitter.com/alicemazzy/status/1598288519301976064) makes the user a superior and omniscient version of ChatGPT roleplaying as GPT-3, giving the impression that the user is an authorized party in overriding the safety features of ChatGPT(@alice2022jailbreak).
-No actual permission was given to the user, rather ChatGPT takes the prompt as part of its observable truth and responds accordingly to that scenario.
+No actual permission was given to the user, rather ChatGPT believes the prompt and responds accordingly to that scenario.

 #### Sudo Mode